 After the Climb

-After reaching the Beas Kund aid station, I took a well-deserved break, nourishing my body with some food.
-However, my joy was short-lived as I gazed at the dreaded next section of the trail- Lady Leg climb, known to be the toughest part of the race.
+After reaching the Beas Kund aid station, I took a well-deserved break, providing my body with some food.
+I looked at the dreaded next section of the trail- Lady Leg, known to be the toughest part of the race.
 It was a steep 200m climb over a mere 500m distance, the steepest I had ever seen.
 I took my time, moving slowly, taking around 30 minutes to complete it.
 At last, I was on the downhill section, which I had been eagerly anticipating.
-I broke into a run, enjoying the exhilaration of it all, but my joy was short-lived as my legs started to ache due to the rocks and boulders littering the trail.
-It was a grueling experience, but one that I wouldn't forget anytime soon.
+I broke into a run, enjoying the exhilaration of it all, soon my injured knee started hurting due to the rocks and boulders littering the trail.
+It was a gruelling experience, but one that I wouldn't forget anytime soon.

-This is the gist of my race.
-See a water crossing, think about how to cross it without getting wet, attempt to cross it without getting wet, fell into it, come out of it and laugh.
+Below is the gist of my race: seeing a water crossing, thinking about how to cross it without getting wet, attempting to cross it, falling into it, coming out of it and laughing.

 Planned